The Late Maharaja of Gondal and His One True Love

 The car arrived in early 1959.
 A keen enthusiast, Yuvaraj Jyotendrasinhji Vikramsinhji had no intention of keeping it as a boulevard cruiser – he went racing in the 300 SL.
 By 1967 it had participated – and won – in more than 15 races at Sholavaram (near Chennai), Bangalore and Poona.
 Then in 1967 he decided to give up his racing gloves and the 300 SL Roadster was ‘retired’ for occasional use.

-Recently restored by his son, Himanshusinh, as a gift for his father, the 300 SL Roadster is the only one of the 1,858 roadsters manufactured that made it to India.
+Comprehensively restored a few years ago by his son, Himanshusinh, as a gift for his father, the 300 SL Roadster is the only one of the 1,858 roadsters manufactured that made it to India.
 The subject of several magazine reviews, the single-owner Gondal 300 SL Roadster is another example of the family’s endless love affair with the automobile.
 Of course, for “Maharaja” Jyotendrasinhji Vikramsinhji it was his first and last true love – no other car has attracted him as much since.

 Sign in or become a deRivaz & Ives member to join the conversation.